 The minor in American Studies is a program that explores American history, culture and society.
-A variety of courses are available for students to choose from including: Globalization and American Culture, American Popular Culture and Gender in America.
-This minor teaches students to think clearly, argue well, communicate ideas and respect diversity of opinion and experience.
+A variety of courses are available for you to choose from including: Globalization and American Culture, American Popular Culture and Gender in America.
+This minor teaches you to think clearly, argue well, communicate ideas and respect diversity of opinion and experience.

 For minor requirements, please visit the Office of Registrar.

 Scholarships are available for prospective freshmen, transfer students, current students and continuing students through the University, College of Arts and Sciences, and respective Departments.

 When you complete the OSU admission application, you are automatically considered for the University Level scholarships.